chunkyguy/chunkyguy.github.io/_posts/2020-01-02-callback-with-nsinvocation.md

 @end
 ```

-Next we need something like a `NSURLSession` than manages the `PLNetworkTask`s.
+Next we need something like a `NSURLSession` than manages many `PLNetworkTask`.

 ```objc
 @interface PLNetworkSession() <NSURLSessionDataDelegate>